mpv-player/mpv/DOCS/man/en/options.rst

         Choose the quality of the JPEG compression (< 60 recommended for full size).

-    tdevice=<value>
-        Specify TV teletext device (example: ``/dev/vbi0``) (default: none).

-    tformat=<format>
-        Specify TV teletext display format (default: 0):

-        :0: opaque
-        :1: transparent
-        :2: opaque with inverted colors
-        :3: transparent with inverted colors

-    tpage=<100-899>
-        Specify initial TV teletext page number (default: 100).

-    tlang=<-1-127>
-        Specify default teletext language code (default: 0), which will be used as primary language until a type 28 packet is received.
-Useful when the teletext system uses a non-latin character set, but language codes are not transmitted via teletext type 28 packets for some reason.
-To see a list of supported language codes set this option to -1.

     hidden_video_renderer (dshow only)
         Terminate stream with video renderer instead of Null renderer (default: off).
 Will help if video freezes but audio does not.